aknackiron/testdroid-documentation/testdroid-faq/index.md

 ###  Do you have an API?
 Where can I find a documentation?
 Can I integrate Jenkins or my system to it?

  Yes, the documentation with full API description can be found at [docs.testdroid.com]({{site.github.url}}/testdroid-cloud-integration/api/).
-You can integrate your CIs or any scripts with Testdroid using API's JSON based calls.
+You can integrate your CIs or any scripts with Bitbar Testing using API's JSON based calls.

-###  Do you provide Jenkins and other CI plug-ins for Testdroid?
+###  Do you provide Jenkins and other CI plug-ins for Bitbar Testing?

 We provide a Jenkins plugin, which is available at [JenkinsCI Github](https://github.com/jenkinsci/testdroid-run-in-cloud-plugin).